-Besakih Temple - Pura Besakih known as "Bali’s Mother Temple" for over 1,000 years, sits 1,000 metres high on the southwestern slopes of Mount Agung.
+Pura Besakih or Besakih Temple, known as Bali’s ‘Mother Temple’ for over 1,000 years, and sits 1,000 metres high on the southwestern slopes of Mount Agung, in the eastern part of Bali.
 Besakih is an artistic and unique complex that comprises at least 86 temples which include the main Pura Penataran Agung (the Great Temple of State) and 18 others.

 Besakih Temple features three temples dedicated to the Hindu trinity.
 Pura Penataran Agung in the centre has white banners for Shiva, the destroyer; Pura Kiduling Kreteg on the right side is with red banners for Brahma, the creator; and Pura Batu Madeg represents Vishnu, the preserver, with its black banners.
 You can visit other temples in Pura Besakih , but many of their inner courtyards are closed to the public as they’re reserved for pilgrims.

 Besakih Temple Highlights and Features

 The largest temple in the complex, Pura Penataran Agung, has different areas representing seven layers of the universe, each with their own shrines.
 Pura Pasimpangan on the downstream side (on the east of the main street) and Pura Pangubengan upstream are approximately three kilometres apart.

 Located on higher ground, the closest to Mount Agung's peak, Pura Pangubengan has great vistas and it’s about a 30-minute walk from the main Pura Penataran Agung.
 Around 10 minutes to the east of Pura Pangubengan is Pura Batu Tirtha.
-It is where holy water is sourced for the ‘karya agung’ ceremonies at Besakih Temple - Pura Besakih and Pekraman villages.
+It is where holy water is sourced for the ‘karya agung’ ceremonies at Besakih Temple and Pekraman villages.

 Four temples in the complex reflect four forms of God at compass points: Pura Batu Madeg in the north, Pura Kiduling Kreteg to the south, Pura Gelap in the east, and Pura Ulun Kulkul in the west.
 ‘Batu ngadeg’, literally ‘standing stone’, is found in the shrine of Meru Tumpang Sebelas at Pura Batu Madeg.
 This is where Vishnu is believed to descend.
 Still in the courtyard of Pura Batu Madeg, in front of Meru Tumpang Sebelas is the Pesamuan shrine (quadrangle-shaped with two lines of 16 poles) as a symbol of how Vishnu’s power interrelates with the world.